chrispoon2263/Project-2.0/README.md

     - Dependencies: Xcode Version 14.0.1, Swift 5, Firebase 9.6.0

 ## **Special Instructions:**
-     - Use minimum deployment IOS version 13
+    - Use minimum deployment: IOS version 13
     - Use an iPhone 13 pro max Simulator
     - Use this test account for logging in:
     - email: test@gmail.com
         - password: abcdef

 ## **Required feature checklist**
 - [x] Login/register path with Firebase.